Laurie Wayburn

 Laurie Andrea Wayburn (born September 27, 1954) is an American author and conservationist.
 She was born to Peggy Wayburn and Edgar Wayburn on September 28, 1954.
+Wayburn is a direct descendant of Rabbi Jacob Voorsanger, a prominent early Jewish leader in San Francisco and rabbi of Congregation Emanu-El.
 She transferred to Harvard University after a year at the University of California, Davis, and later graduated from Harvard University.
-She was the executive director of Point Reyes Bird Observatory from 1987 to 1992.
+She was the executive director of Point Reyes Bird Observatory from 1989 to 1991.
 She is the president and co-founder of Pacific Forest Trust.
 She received a James Irvine Foundation Leadership Award and a Kingsbury Browne Conservation Leadership Award in 2008.